massimocaprinali/cloud-foundry-public/depapps.md

 ### Configuring the startup environment

 To configure the startup environment for your application, you can add shell scripts into the `/.profile.d` directory.
 The `/.profile.d` directory is under the build directory of your application.
-Scripts in the `/.profile.d` directory are run by {{site.data.keyword.Bluemix_notm}} before the application is run.
+Scripts in the `/.profile.d` directory are run by {{site.data.keyword.cloud_notm}} before the application is run.
 For example, you can set the NODE_ENV environment variable to **production** by putting a `node_env.sh` file that contains the following content under the `/.profile.d` directory:

 ```
 export NODE_ENV=production;